la toyah gill interviewla toyah gill interview 3

 -

 Finnish-Italian by birth, I am based in the Netherlands, after gaining a BA(Hons) in Dance-Theater at Trinity-Laban conservatoire for music and dance (UK 2010), and an MA in Performance Practice at Home of Performance Practice, ArtEZ (NL 2021).
-In Amsterdam I am AiR at OT301, where I run a project space, namely 4bid gallery, which supports and facilitates exchanges between artists engaging with the mediums of performance and visual arts.
+In Amsterdam I am AiR at OT301, where I run a project space, namely 4bid gallery, which supports and facilitates exchanges between artists engaging with the mediums of performance, sound and visual arts.

 -

 My practice-based research “Between a Kick and a Cuddle: A FLUID-METHODOLOGY BASED ON DOUBT AND CONFUSION,” focused on generating a fluid-methodology to help dancers identify their habits, to challenge their ability to attend to multiple stimuli at once, and to provoke situations which embrace confusion, doubt and uncertainty.
-This work focused on integration of states of doubt and confusion, decision-making and an embodied cognition emerging from these, with the aim of rendering dancers resilient to the appearance of discomfort and able to share the uncertainty it may provoke, in real-time performance.
+This work focused on integration of states of doubt and confusion, decision-making and an embodied cognition emerging from these, with the aim of rendering dancers resilient to the appearance of discomfort and able to share the uncertainty it may provoke, in a real-time performance composition.

 A mover inspired by change, by circumstances, by a fight against coherency.